naveedanwarbhatti/Google-Scholar-Conference-Ranker/README.md

 This extension is currently in BETA.
 Your feedback is invaluable!

-*   **Report a Bug:** Please use the "Report Bug" link in the summary panel (links to: [https://forms.office.com/r/PbSzWaQmpJ](https://forms.office.com/r/PbSzWaQmpJ)) or open an issue on the [GitHub Issues page](https://github.com/your-username/your-repo-name/issues) (replace with your URL).
+*   **Report a Bug:** Please use the ["Report Bug"](https://forms.office.com/r/PbSzWaQmpJ) link in the summary panel or open an issue on the [GitHub Issues page](https://github.com/naveedanwarbhatti/Google-Scholar-Conference-Ranker//issues).
 When reporting, please include:
     *   The Google Scholar profile URL.
     *   The specific paper/venue that was mismatched or not detected.
     *   The expected rank/behavior.